 For the Cheesecake Filling

-- Add in your Double Cream and whisk again till lovely and thick - because of the Hot Chocolate, this happens quite quickly and easily!
+- Add in your double cream and whisk again until lovely and thick - because of the hot chocolate, this happens quite quickly and easily!

 For the Decoration

 - Whip together your double cream and icing sugar - the sugar helps stabilise the cream.

 - Pipe over your cheesecake - I use this piping tip for it!